-"Lawyers were never really my cup of tea anyway," said Saperstein - who has also worked as a journalist and was a talented surfer when she was younger - of her new job.
+"Lawyers were never really my cup of tea anyway," said Saperstein - who has also worked as a journalist and showed plenty of talent during the surfing days - of her new job.

 "As soon as a I started boxing I fell in love with it, so I just decided to go for it.
 My philosophy has always been if you enjoy doing something, then do it.